Certificate Program in Clinical Trials

 REQUIREMENTS FOR SUCCESSFUL COMPLETION

 The certificate program requires at least 18 credit units that consist of core courses in clinical trials, epidemiology, and research ethics, as well as elective courses focusing on specific issues in the design, conduct and analysis of clinical trials.
 The required courses in clinical trials include introductory courses in epidemiology, clinical trials design and interpretation and clinical trials methodology.
-Students are also required to take at least 2 additional courses relating to clinical trials and 1 course in research ethics.
+Students are also required to take at least two additional courses relating to clinical trials, one course in research ethics and one course in biostatistics.

-Students are strongly encouraged to participate in the seminars, research in progress meetings, journal club and other activities sponsored by the Center for Clinical Trials.
+Students are strongly encouraged to participate in the seminars, research in progress meetings, journal club and other activities sponsored by the Clinical Trials and Evidence Synthesis Track and the Center for Clinical Trials and Evidence Synthesis.

 All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework and students must maintain a 2.75 or better overall GPA for all certificate coursework.
 The certificate program length is flexible; it varies from student to student, however, the program must be completed within three years.